Battle of Ivry: Aftermath

 Henry defeated Mayenne at Ivry so that he would become the only credible claimant to the throne of France.
 However, he was unsuccessful in his subsequent siege of Paris.
 He would not be accepted into the city until 1594, following his conversion to Roman Catholicism the previous year.
-Henry was advised that the Parisians, as many of the French people, would not accept a Protestant king.
+Henry was advised that the Parisians, like much of the French people, would not accept a Protestant king.

 Thomas Babbington Macaulay wrote a famous poem about the battle, entitled "The Battle of Ivry."
 It begins:

 Now glory to the Lord of Hosts, from whom all glories are!

 And glory to our Sovereign Liege, King Henry of Navarre!